schotanp/climate-change-fall2022/assignment-instructions/a2-climate-data.md

 1. Create your repository for this assignment at this url: [https://classroom.github.com/a/4gwsqZa3](https://classroom.github.com/a/4gwsqZa3).
   - Follow the prompts to open your new repository (it will have a url: ```https://github.com/iSci-3A12/isci3a12-a2-climate-data-<yourgithubname>```)
   - Remember that you can find all your GitHub Classroom repostories at [https://github.com/settings/repositories](https://github.com/settings/repositories).
-2. Read the rest of this instruction document (information about datasets are included in the repository's README.md file, as well.
+2. Read the rest of this instruction document and your new repository's README.md file, as well.
+3. You will need to download some of your repository's files to work on them
 4. Follow the steps outlined below in the [Tasks](#5-Tasks) section.
 5. Following the due date, Jay will download the repositories to be marked.